mpalash/aliakbarmehta/content/war-room-echo-regarding-the-pain-of-other-cyborgs.md

   conflict across the globe – addressing (present and past) violent incidents in the world not as isolated events but as a new condition of *ongoing, unparalleled warfare*."
+parent: "WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs"
 children:
   - "wre ~ Foreword: Artist's Note"
   - wre ~ War List CODEX